Spirit Walk Ministry

 Bilby ---The lessons of love and fear and the courage to learn these lessons.
 Living in temporary homes for as long as there is opportunity there and moving on.
 Sitting down to rest instead of lying down to sleep.

-Black Panther -- The black panther is endowed with great magic and its power is the Moon.
+Black Panther -- (There is actually no such animal as a "panther", as the panther is a versatile word that can refer to different leopards, jaguars, or mountain lions.
+It can refer to a melanistic or black cat.
+As it was once a creature from greek mythology it might be considered a mythical beast) As a spirit guide, the black panther is endowed with great magic and its power is the Moon.
 A very ancient and powerful spirit guide who holds the secrets of unseen worlds.
 They represent the power of the night and come to welcome the darkness and rouse the light within it.
 They possess acute sensitivity and their unblinking eyes stare through the body to see into the soul.
 The panther represents hidden emotions, silent thought and sensuality in embracing sexuality.
 They hold the teachings of quick decisive action and following your passion.
-The panther brings guardian energy to those for whom it comes.
+The panther brings guardian energy to those for whom it comes. (see also: "panther" at "Mythical Animal Spirits"}

 Buffalo-(see also: 'Bison/American Buffalo')